monkey/monkey-docs/src/getting_started/memory_allocator.md

 ```

 You will see that Monkey builds times faster than before and it's binary size is reduced to less than 90KB.

+Note: when Jemalloc is enabled, Monkey may use more memory than expected.
+If you want to reduce your memory usage please use the __--malloc-libc__ mode.